-Entering 2025, TJ McCollum will begin his first season at Tarleton State as Texan Football Defensive Assistant.
+Entering 2026, TJ McCollum will begin his second season at Tarleton State as Texan Football Defensive Assistant.

-McCollum spent the last seven seasons on the Purdue staff, serving as a defensive analyst since 2021.
+Before arriving in Stephenville, McCollum spent seven seasons on the Purdue staff and served as a defensive analyst starting in 2021.
 He was a graduate assistant for the Boilermakers from 2018-20.
 He worked with both the Purdue secondary and linebackers over that span.

 “I just want to start by thanking God for this incredible opportunity,” McCollum said at the time of his hiring.
 “Without Him, none of this would be possible.
 I’m also incredibly grateful to Coach Whitten and Coach [Tyrone] Nix for believing in me and giving me this chance to be part of such a great organization.
 I’m excited to get to work, contribute to the team, and help us compete at the highest level.
 Go Texans!”